amehlhase316/testing316/DeliverableX.md

 > Add rows as needed and add the number how many meetings they attended:

    Name1 : Num Meetings

    Name2 : Num Meetings

 ### Quality Policy
-> Describe your Quality Policy in detail for this Sprint (remember what I ask you to do when I talk about the "In your Project" part in the lecture and what is mentioned after each assignment (in due course you will need to fill out all of them, check which ones are needed for each Deliverable)
+> Describe your Quality Policy in detail for this Sprint (remember what I ask you to do when I talk about the "In your Project" part in the lectures and what is mentioned after each assignment (in due course you will need to fill out all of them, check which ones are needed for each Deliverable).
+You can copy your old ones from past sprints of course and add on and edit.

-**GitHub Workflow:**
+**GitHub Workflow**
   > Your Workflow

 **Unit Tests Blackbox**